Rookie2556/Notes/102Monday.md

 ## 2 Labs in one day?
 Err Welcome to Markdown101!

-According to google > markdown
+According to google
+> markdown
 > /ˈmɑːkdaʊn/
 > Learn to pronounce
 > noun
 > a reduction in price.
 > "markdowns of up to 50 per cent on many items"

-mmm, perhaps google is talking about something else :/..
+* mmm, perhaps google is talking about something else :/.. *

--Mark down is where there is minimal annotation to dictate the behavior of text, whenever this be just a title, paragraph or heading or for short, a lightweight variation of markup languages e.g. a lighter version of html, markdown is used in github.
+Mark down is where there is minimal annotation to dictate the behavior of text, whenever this be just a title, paragraph or heading or for short, a lightweight variation of markup languages e.g. a lighter version of html, markdown is used in github.

--- An example of this is "##" being a markdown to make text a heading, or "-" to make a listing.
+- An example of this is "##" being a markdown to make text a heading, or "-" to make a listing.
 This cleans up the text in a more presentable manner, this could be a much easier method to create a website relative to markup languages such as HTML or CSS where the number of types of annotations you could make are far greater and generally more complicated.

--- Another example is > Quoting speech , another could be listing, as such this list was created using dashes!
+- Another example is > Quoting speech , another could be listing, as such this list was created using dashes!

--- Most users would learn markdown in a matter of minutes as it is generally straight forwards, commonly used WYSIWYG (What you see is what you get) generators or HTML generators.
+- Most users would learn markdown in a matter of minutes as it is generally straight forwards, commonly used WYSIWYG (What you see is what you get) generators or HTML generators.